usc-poir613/pset0/README.md

 How "submission" works in GitHub classroom:

-1. Make changes in your personal assignment repository and push them to GitHub.
+1. Commit the changes in your personal assignment repository and push them to GitHub.
-2. When the moment the assignment is due, GitHub will take a snapshot of the current state of your personal assignment repository.
+2. The moment the assignment is due, GitHub will take a snapshot of the current state of your personal assignment repository.
 This snapshot is your submission.

 So all you need to do is to make sure that you:

-1. Make your changes before the deadline
+1. Commit your changes before the deadline
-2. __Publish your local changes to GitHub before the deadline__
+2. __Push your local changes to GitHub before the deadline__